How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

-The way to sue an uninsured driver for losses after a wreck includes gathering information, filing a police report, and calling a lawyer.
-Since 13% of drivers go uninsured, it's crucial to know how suing someone without car insurance works.
+How to sue an uninsured driver for losses after a wreck includes gathering information, filing a police report, and calling a lawyer.
+Since 14% of drivers go uninsured according to the III, it's crucial to know how suing someone without car insurance works.
 We'll explain more about suing an uninsured or underinsured driver here.

 Free Car Insurance Comparison